-Why the Status Quo is More Frightening than American Nazis
+Why The Status Quo Is More Frightening Than American Nazis

 Will Democrats be swayed by feelings and pout if they don’t get their way, instead of being forward-thinking?

-Roughly 47% of eligible voters sat on their hands in 2016.
+Roughly 47 percent of eligible voters sat on their hands in 2016.
 They didn’t like either candidate enough to make what was a clear and easy decision: madman vs. “I don’t like her.”
 They figured it didn’t matter who sat in the Oval Office.

 Do they see what their indifference has wrought?